TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 107/Psalms 107.27.md

 ---

-They reel to and fro, and stagger like a drunken man, And are at their wits' end.
+They reel back and forth, and stagger like a drunken man, and are at their wits' end.